 My wife and I really miss hiking mountains and exploring jungles now that we have small children.
 Those adventures will return to our lives eventually, but for now we are house bound with the little ones.
 To ease this longing I made a jungle out of our staircase.
 So we can pretend we are climbing a mountain in a jungle in our very home.
 There are several animals living in the jungle, including a talking parrot!
 The kids absolutely adores our jungle and we say goodnight to all the animals every single night.

 My kids love balancing on things, so I made this balacing bar for them.
-It's super simple, but the really love it.
+It's super simple, but they really love it.
 The smart thing about this is how the legs work.
-They are swingable, which makes for very easy storage despite the large size!
+They are swingable, which makes for very easy storage, despite the large size!

 I bought tons of slide photos at a flea market in New York from an old couple who had collected them while traveling Europe in the 60s.
 Since I don't have a slide projector I had to do something else with them, and decided to make a lampshade.
 The result is pretty decent and I've used this as a lamp in my living room for years now.